 3. Lastly, could the deformity be caused by a combination of both of the above?

-The overall aesthetic result will be more tolerant of simple stretching of the lower pole of the breast (situation #1 above) than it will be if there is true inferior migration of the crease and vertical descent of the implant (situation #2 above) which will result in greater lower pole fullness and less upper pole fullness of the breast.
-This is because the top and bottom of the breast mound actually shift downward, where as the nipple-areolar complex (NAC) remains in the same position.
+The overall aesthetic result will be more tolerant of simple stretching of the lower pole of the breast (situation #1 above) than it will be if there is true inferior migration of the crease and vertical descent of the implant (situation #2 above) which will result in greater lower pole fullness and less upper pole fullness of the breast.* This is because the top and bottom of the breast mound actually shift downward, where as the nipple-areolar complex (NAC) remains in the same position.
 Now the NAC will be too high on the breast mound, and a brassiere will fit too low on the breast.
-This can even create problems with exposure of the NAC above the upper edge of the brassiere, causing considerable concern to the patient.
+This can even create problems with exposure of the NAC above the upper edge of the brassiere, causing considerable concern to the patient – a major wardrobe malfunction!.

 Situation #1 rarely requires any treatment because the breast will appear somewhat bottom heavy but the nipple (NAC) will remain in the proper position on the breast mound.
 There will simply be more fullness in the lower breast and less fullness in the upper breast.